pisi/Reel/test/README.markdown

 jQuery Reel Test Suite
 ======================

 Reel is very well tested.
-To date we have **1847 tests in 374 tasks and 11 modules**.
+To date we have **2089 tests in 436 tasks and 12 modules**.
-The unit test coverage has been **increased by 7%** (between patch releases 1.2.1 and 1.2.2) with 99% of code being covered now.
+The unit test coverage has been **increased by 175%** (in comparison with release 1.2) with 99% of code being covered now.
 The suite will keep on growing as enhancements are made or new bugs discovered.
 The test suite grows independent on regular version releases.